-When a person dies without leaving a Will it is known as dying intestate.
-It means that the distribution of the deceased’s estate is decided by law and not by the deceased.
+When someone dies without leaving a Will it is known as dying intestate.
+It means that the distribution of what they leave – their estate – must be decided by law because they have left no legal instructions as in a Will.

 The process follows the intestacy rules which determine who is entitled to a share of the estate and who may be appointed to administer its distribution.